Install Exasol - step by step

 You can use the Administration API and ConfD to carry out additional administrative tasks after the installation, such as setting up a backup schedule and managing access.

-For more information, see the respective topics in the Administration (On-Prem) section.
+For more information, see the respective topics in the Administration section.